-The social heart of this course is the community we build together on the discussion boards in weekly forums.
-Discussion forum participation assists your learning and supports others' learning about the past and its relevance to today.
+The social heart of this course is the community we build together on the discussion boards in forums.
+Discussion forums assist your learning about the past and its relevance to today.
 In forums, you articulate your ideas and participate consistently in respectful, responsive, ongoing dialogue with other learners in the course.
+You need to be part of at least 8 out of 11 forums (anything beyond that is extra credit).

-Full-credit participation includes answering a post's prompt or starting a new thread and offering at least one substantive and constructive comment to a classmate's post or thread.
+Full-credit participation in a forum includes answering the prompt or starting a new thread and offering at least one substantive and constructive comment to a classmate's post or thread.
 Strengthen your posts and responses by citing and quoting from evidence (course readings, historical documents, films, and other kinds of reliable sources), rather than just sharing personal experiences or opinions.
 Avoid ALL CAPS, flaming, disrespect, and offensive or discriminatory language.
-I recommend you compose your post offline, proofreading carefully, and then cut/paste it into Blackboard, to avoid losing brilliant work partway through.
-Video or audio responses are welcome, as long as they meet the same criteria as written responses.
+I always recommend you compose your post offline, proofread carefully, and then cut/paste it into Blackboard, to avoid losing brilliant work partway through crafting a response.
+Video or audio responses are welcomed, as long as they meet the same criteria as written responses.
 See the forum rubric on Blackboard, and note the due date for each forum as it opens.
+Forums cannot be made up once they close.